LeCmnGend/proton-clang/README.md

 ## Building Linux

-Make sure you have this toolchain in your `PATH`:
+Make sure you have this toolchain in your `PATH` (can be permanent add to .bashrc, after paste it, run $source ~/.bashrc):

 ```bash
 export PATH="$HOME/toolchains/proton-clang/bin:$PATH"